How do you become an attractive place as city, neighborhood or coworking space for digital nomads and e-ployees: remote workers and mobile talent?

-With digital nomadism and remote work en vogue, there is no shortage of blogs or articles dedicated to offering advice as to where digital nomads should go for a relaxed, yet productive stay (our city guides contain a snapshot of rankings and studies on digital nomad attractiveness).
+With digital nomadism and remote work en vogue, there is no shortage of blogs or articles dedicated to offering advice as to where digital nomads should go for a relaxed, yet productive stay (our city profiles contain a snapshot of rankings on digital nomad attractiveness).

 One interesting source for benchmarking and inspiration is the dynamic (daily changing) NomadList – a popular website ranking cities around the world according to many factors.
 You’ll be surprised how many cities rank highly on that list which you might never have heard of: an opportunity for smaller, second tier cities to appear alongside leading (and often saturated) hotspots such as Berlin, Lisbon or Barcelona.

 Some factors, such as climate and available (affordable) rental space are obvious.
 But other aspects might easily be overlooked.
 Over the next months we will share expert views on city attractiveness for digital nomads.
 Stay tuned.